mmistakes/so-simple-theme/index.md

 # What's this community about?

 Our community is about collecting data and contributing it to OpenStreetMap.
 Most of us are called 'mappers'.
-With OpenStreetMap mapping isn't just for professionals, everybody can join us!
+With OpenStreetMap, mapping isn't just for professionals anymore, everybody can join us!
 If you're intrested have a look at our community page.

-# Latest Posts
+# Blog

 <ul class="post-list">
 {% for post in site.categories.blog %}